 In late 2021, the British government introduced the Product Security and Telecommunications Infrastructure Bill.
 The legislation attempts to improve the security of Internet of Things (IoT) devices and other connected devices.
 There are around 30 billion IoTs and smart devices in use globally, with the number only growing.
-However, there are major IoT security issues, represented by the 100% increase in IoT breaches in just the first half of 2021.
+However, there are major IoT security vulnerabilities, represented by the 100% increase in IoT breaches in just the first half of 2021..
 To change this, the bill seeks to apply security requirements on all manufacturers, importers and distributors.

 IoT in 1, 2, 3